The cart is empty

 COURSE STRUCTURE:

-As this is a rolling programme, you can join at any time (subject to your application form being accepted).
-Once accepted, you will be given access to the modules for 12 months.
+As this is a rolling 12 month programme, you can join at any time (subject to your application form being accepted).
+Once accepted and payment has been received, you will be given access to Part 1, comprised of the first 4 modules, after completing a short assessment you will be given access to the remaining modules.

-Assessment: Multiple choice assessment to be completed at the end of the modules, with a few additional questions about your most interesting take away points, to assess your assimilation of the course content.
+Assessment: Part 1, short written assessment, Part 2 multiple choice assessment to be completed at the end of the modules, with a few additional questions about your most interesting take away points, to assess your assimilation of the course content.

 Please note: This is not a practitioner training, and does not qualify you to work as a counsellor or therapist.